ahuacate/nas-hardmetal/README.md

 - [x] Synology DNS Server is `192.168.1.5`
 - [x] Synology DDNS is working with your chosen hostname ID at `hostnameID.synology.me`

->  **Note: A prerequisite to running VMs on your Synology NAS is your volumes must use the BTRFS file system.
-If they are not then you CANNOT install VM's.
-In my experience the best way forward is base upon backing up data to a external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM and restoring your backup data.
-I recommend using Synology Hyper Backup to backup your data and settings.**
+>  **Note: A prerequisite to running VMs on your Synology NAS is your volumes must use the BTRFS file system - without BTRFS you CANNOT install VM's.
+In my experience the best way forward is based upon backing up your data to a external disk (USB) or another internal volume (be careful and know what you are doing), deleting and recreating /volume1 via DSM and restoring your backup data.
+I recommend using Synology Hyper Backup for backuping your data and settings.**

 >  **Its a lengthy topic and the procedures can be found by seaching on the internet.
-So the following assumes your Volume 1 is in the BTRFS file system format.**
+The following tutorials assumes your Volume 1 is in the BTRFS file system format.**

 Tasks to be performed are:
 - [ ] 1.0 Create the required Synology Shared Folders and NFS Shares